 In February 2019, we obtained U.S. FDA clearance for our Ion endoluminal system, our new flexible robotic-assisted catheter-based platform, designed to navigate through very small lung airways to reach peripheral nodules for biopsies (see the description of the Ion endoluminal system in the New Product Introductions section below).
-We plan to launch the Ion endoluminal system in a measured fashion while we optimize training pathways, our supply chain, and collect additional clinical data.
+We are introducing the Ion endoluminal system in a measured fashion while we optimize training pathways, our supply chain, and collect additional clinical data.
 We anticipate commercial shipments to begin by the end of 2019.

 In February 2019, we obtained U.S. FDA clearance for our IRISTM augmented reality product (see the description of IRIS in the New Product Introductions section below).
-IRIS is a service that delivers a 3D image of the patient anatomy (initially targeting kidneys) to aid surgeons in both the pre- and intra-operative setting.
-We will now work to initiate an IRIS pilot study in the field at a small group of U.S. hospitals to gain initial product insights and experience.
+IRIS is a service that delivers a 3D image of the patient anatomy (initially targeting kidneys) to aid surgeons in both pre- and intra-operative settings.
+We are in the early stages of an IRIS pilot study in the field at a small group of U.S. hospitals to gain initial product experience and insights.